ZhasminHovhannisyan/Reinforcement-Learning/random-walk/README.md

 ---

-## Problem Description
+## How it Works

+### Environment

-The environment consists of 7 states arranged linearly:
+The environment is a simple linear chain of 7 states:
 Terminal-Left — A — B — C — D — E — Terminal-Right

 The agent always starts in the middle state `C` and takes random steps (left or right) until it reaches a terminal state.
+The episode ends when the agent reaches either terminal state.
+The reward is **+1** for reaching the right terminal state, and **0** otherwise.
 The goal is to estimate the **value of each non-terminal state** using:

 - **TD(0) Learning**
 - **Monte Carlo Learning**

+The true value of each non-terminal state is its probability of reaching the right terminal.

+#### Batch Updating
+- Stores all episodes so far and repeatedly updates the value function until convergence.
-- **Batch Updating for both methods**
+- Implemented for both TD(0) and Monte Carlo.

-The true state values under this setup are known and used for evaluation.

 ---

+### Parameters

+You can configure hyperparameters in the [notebook](notebooks/random_walk.ipynb):

+- step_size = 0.1         ``# Learning rate α``
+- episodes = 100          ``# Number of episodes``
+- runs = 100              ``# Independent runs for averaging``

+---

-## Implemented Methods
+### Learning Methods

 ### Temporal Difference (TD(0))

-- Online, bootstrapping method
-- Updates values after each step using:
+Updates value estimates after each step using bootstrapping:

 V(s) ← V(s) + α [R + γ V(s') − V(s)]

 ### Monte Carlo (MC)

-- Updates occur after each **episode**
-- Uses the full return from an episode:
+#### Monte Carlo
+Value estimates are updated at the end of each episode based on total return:

 V(s) ← V(s) + α [G − V(s)]

 Batch updating is implemented for both TD(0) and MC, which updates values repeatedly over a batch of episodes until convergence.

 ---